News•Navitabs - Tabs for Confluence

 Organize the page for new employees using tabs.
 For example, assemble all Confluence pages with the label “onboarding” that already exist:

-The GIF demonstrates what the resulting Confluence page with tabs looks like.
+Here is what the resulting Confluence page with tabs looks like.

 Make life easier for your employees by structuring long Confluence pages with tabs.
 This could be, for example, the Confluence page for absences.
 Navitabs function “create your own tabs” can bring a structure into this.
 It allows you to write your own tabs and embed a diagram showing the necessary steps in case of absence.